RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/3D/Draw3DScene/README.md

 # Draw3DScene

 ## Description
-Draws the active 3DScene data to the screen
+Draws the active 3DScene data to the screen.

 ## Parameters
 None.